-Ocean County College offers exciting Study Abroad opportunities to promote cross-cultural understanding and awareness of global perspectives.
-OCC faculty members lead our Study Abroad seminars.
+Ocean County College offers exciting travel opportunities, both within and outside the United States, to promote cross-cultural understanding and awareness of global perspectives.
+OCC faculty members lead our Global Education Experience seminars.
 The programs are open to all students; some of the programs are open to community members as well.
-Eligible OCC students may apply for a Study Abroad Scholarship through the OCC Foundation.
-The Study Abroad seminars allow you to earn college credit while you travel.
+Eligible OCC students may apply for a Global Education Experience Scholarship through the OCC Foundation.
+These travel and educational seminars allow students to earn college credit while they travel.
 The college can also assist students in locating semester-long overseas programs offered by other institutions.
 A sampling of our recent and upcoming abroad programs include:

-- Theatre in London, England - The World of the Maya in Central America and Mexico - The military battlefields of France - Travel in the Middle East and North Africa in Rabat, Morocco - Other programs in Spain, Italy, and Ireland
+- Theatre in London, England

+- The military battlefields of France

+- Travel in the Middle East and North Africa in Rabat, Morocco

+- Global science and the history and culture of Ireland

+- Seminar at sea cruise

-For more information on international travel opportunities offered by Ocean County College, go to the main website, www.ocean.edu, click the A-Z Index, and search "Study Abroad."
+For more information on international travel opportunities offered by Ocean County College, go to the main website, www.ocean.edu, click the A-Z Index, and search "Global Education Experience."